bokulich-lab/q2-fondue/README.md

 - `--p-email` is your email address (required by NCBI)
 - `--o-metadata` is the output metadata artifact

-The resulting artifact will contain a TSV file containing all the available metadata fields for all of the requested runs.
+The resulting artifact will contain a TSV file with all the available metadata fields for all of the requested runs.

 ### Fetching sequences